andretai-sandbox/test-branch-protection/README.md

 # test-branch-protection

-This is a repository for testing branch protection.
+This is a repository for testing branch protection!